aosabook/500lines/modeller/chapter.md

 ## Displaying the Design: Rendering
 Now that we have an abstract representation of the objects in the scene, the second key feature for a 3D modeller is displaying the design to the screen.
-The process of displaying the design to the scene is called rendering.
+The process of displaying the design to the screen is called rendering.
 In this project, we use the Open Graphics Library (OpenGL) to communicate with the graphics drivers to render the `Scene`.

 <!--- TODO: should this get moved to the end of the chapter? -->